sonole/OpenBR24/README.md

-# OpenBR24
+# OpenBR24 (Forked Version)

-OpenBR24 is a sample implementation of the Lowrance Navico BR24 network protocol as described in the paper titled **"A Digital Interface for Imagery and Control of a Navico/Lowrance Broadband Radar"** by Adrian Dabrowski, Sebastian Busch, and Roland Stelzer.
+This is a forked version of OpenBR24, originally created by Adrian Dabrowski and Sebastian Busch.
+The original implementation is a sample implementation of the Lowrance Navico BR24 network protocol as described in the paper titled **"A Digital Interface for Imagery and Control of a Navico/Lowrance Broadband Radar"** by Adrian Dabrowski, Sebastian Busch, and Roland Stelzer.

 The final publication is available in print (Robotic Sailing, 2011, ISBN 978-3-642-22835-3) and online at <a href="https://www.researchgate.net/publication/226363952_A_Digital_Interface_for_Imagery_and_Control_of_a_NavicoLowrance_Broadband_Radar/" target="_blank">ResearchGate</a>.